Interactions-HSG/yggdrasil-dev-template/README.md

    [settings.gradle.kts](settings.gradle.kts).
 4. Initialize a new git repository: `git init`.
 5. Add Yggdrasil as a submodule pointing to a given branch:
-   `git submodule add -b master git@github.com:Interactions-HSG/yggdrasil.git`.
+   `git submodule add -b main git@github.com:Interactions-HSG/yggdrasil.git`.
-6. Initialize all submodules recursively: `git submodule update --init --recursive`.
+6. Initialize all submodules recursively: `git submodule update --init`.
 7. Run `./gradlew test run`.

 This last command compiles the project and runs the tests, then  it launches the application.
 Open your